SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Cline back](images/llmback.jpg)

 5. We want to start to create the incident management application.
 In the first step only the data model, service should be created.
 As we are building a SAP Fiori Elements UI at the end on top of the backend, we want to have the service draft enabled.

-6.Copy and paste the following prompt in the input field:
+6. Copy and paste the following prompt in the input field and execute the prompt in **Plan** mode.

 ```